helidon-io/helidon/docs/se/openapi/openapi.md

 ## API

 Helidon SE provides an API for creating and setting up the REST endpoint which serves OpenAPI documents to clients at the `/openapi` path.
-Use either static methods on [`OpenApiFeature`](/apidocs/io.helidon.openapi/io/helidon/openapi/OpenApiFeature.html) or use its [`Builder`](/apidocs/io.helidon.openapi/io/helidon/openapi/OpenApiFeatureConfig.Builder.html).
+Use either static methods on [`OpenApiFeature`][openapifeature] or use its [`Builder`][builder].
 Then add that instance or builder to your application’s routing.
-The [example](#register-openapifeature-explicitly) below shows how to do this.
+The [example][example-below] below shows how to do this.

 ## Configuration